hatashiro/lens.ts/README.md

 An instance of `Lens` can be constructed with a getter and setter for a source type `T` and a result type `U`.

+Usually, you don't need to import `Lens` directly.

 ``` typescript
 class Lens<T, U> {
   constructor(